HITECHCRIME/HC_OVERVIEW/README.md

 Story is what we have in our mind once we consumed a plot of a movie.
 More information processed together, no one person is going to know all the parts of the story which creates a social opportunity for people to pull knowledge together and keep the story alive.

-You don't remember the exact sequence of words in a book.
-You remember the mental imagery.

 ---

 slave to a king story - comedy